The following is the second in a two-part series about the York Harbor Poison Pen Scandal. To read the first part,click here.

 …young Ryan became puffed with the delusion that he was an industrial and financial Napoleon.
 Early success inflamed him into recklessness.
 He launched project after project.
 During the universal boom some of his ventures were carried along.
 But, like too many others, young Ryan paid more attention to the stock ticker than to the prosaic running of factories.
 Wall Street rang with sensational tales of his speculative exploits.
 His stock market winnings were estimated at millions.
 (Forbes, Vols.
 10-11)…

 In 1922, the Ryans were the victims of a robbery in Maine.
 On the night of August 8, someone entered and left Sarah Tuck Ryan’s Norwood Farms bedroom by a window.
 The burglar stole $15,000 worth of jewelry, including bracelets, rings, watches and lavalieres.
-That was only the beginning of a crime wave to hit York Harbor that summer.
+That began a crime wave in York Harbor that summer.
 The New York Times reported,

 Mrs. L.R.
 Page of Philadelphia … lost a diamond bracelet.
 Others robbed were H.B.
 Dominick of New York, who lost a watch and rings worth $3,000, and C.E.
 Curtis of New York and his daughter Elizabeth, also lost $4,000 worth of jewelry.

-In the summer of 1922, Maxwell arrived in York Harbor on July 22 and stayed at the Marshall House until July 30, when he moved to “Happy” Hunter’s cottage on the harbor.
+In the summer of 1922, Maxwell arrived in York Harbor toward the end of July and stayed at the Marshall House for a week.
+Then he moved to “Happy” Hunter’s cottage on the harbor.
 Police said he associated with many prominent people during his stay.

-But it wasn't until the next year that Maxwell’s name would explode in the international press, linked in the most sordid way with Sarah Tuck Ryan and a host of other women, including a Danish opera singer, a motion picture actress, with whom he was alleged to have toured Mexico, a concert singer and a ballet dancer.
+But it wasn’t until the next year that Maxwell’s name would explode in the international press, linked in the most sordid way with Sarah Tuck Ryan and a host of other women.
+They included a Danish opera singer, a concert singer, a ballet dancer and a motion picture actress, with whom he was alleged to have toured Mexico.

-That Sarah Tuck Ryan would be involved with both Allen Ryan and George Maxwell seems far-fetched.
-Allen Ryan was the apotheosis of the financial speculator, while George Maxwell was all about the idea that men should get fairly paid for their actual work – an uncommon point of view in New York at the time.
+That Sarah Tuck Ryan would get involved with both Allen Ryan and George Maxwell seems far-fetched.
+Allen Ryan was the apotheosis of the financial speculator.
+George Maxwell, on the other hand, believed men should get fairly paid for their actual work – then an uncommon point of view on Wall Street.

-Maxwell’s founding of ASCAP can be traced to a 1910 New York visit by the great opera composer Giacomo Puccini.
-Maxwell was then representing the Italian company Ricordi, which published Puccini’s works.
-Puccini asked Maxwell why he wasn’t being reimbursed for his melodies, which he heard playing in restaurants and hotels.
+Maxwell’s founding of ASCAP started with a 1910 New York visit by the great opera composer Giacomo Puccini.
+Maxwell then represented the Italian company Ricordi, which published Puccini’s works.
+Puccini asked Maxwell why he didn’t get paid for his melodies, which he heard in restaurants and hotels.
 According to Broadway: Its History, People, and Places : An Encyclopedia,

 Puccini had good grounds for his argument.
 The United States copyright law of 1909 guaranteed the owners of musical copyrights the exclusive right “to perform the copyrighted work publicly for profit if it be a musical composition.”